 Your First Visit

 Helping Your Child Look Forward to Pediatric Dental AppointmentsIt is not uncommon for parents, and their little ones, to feel a bit of nervousness and anxiety about the first pediatric dental care visit.
-When visiting the Busciglio Smiles pediatric dentist in Lithia, you will find that Dana, and her staff, go to great lengths to educate parents and help children feel more positive and excited about receiving pediatric dental checkups and treatments.
+When visiting the Busciglio Smiles pediatric dentist in Lithia, you will find that the staff goes to great lengths to educate parents and help children feel more positive and excited about receiving pediatric dental checkups and treatments.
 Parents can do their part to prepare children to see the pediatric dentist in Fishhawk or Plant City by avoiding terms and phrases that tend to make children more nervous, such as “drill”, “needle”, “pull”, or “hurt”.
 Our dental staff can show you how to explain these pediatric dental procedures to kids using upbeat and positive words and messages.
 If your children are over the age of three, we ask that you allow them to experience the pediatric dental process on their own, with the guidance of our staff members.
 Studies have shown that children over the age of three react more positively to future pediatric dental appointments when they are given the opportunity to experience the dental visit on their own in an environment that is designed to be welcoming for children.

 The Goals of Your First Pediatric Visit:Education – Our pediatric dentists in Lithia and Plant City first help to educate parents regarding dietary practices and proper oral hygiene techniques that will help prevent early childhood cavities.
 Evaluation – We will check for signs of habit development, abnormal tooth growth, and determine any cavity risks.
 Familiarization – Your child is slowly introduced to the pediatric dental environment in order to create an early and positive attitude toward visiting the dentist.
-Assessment and Cleaning – Dana Busciglio, your Plant City pediatric dentist and orthodontist, will asses the health of the gums and teeth, evaluate for oral disease, and perform a cleaning that will leave your child feeling great about his or her smile.
+Assessment and Cleaning – Our experienced Plant City pediatric dentist and orthodontist, will asses the health of the gums and teeth, evaluate for oral disease, and perform a cleaning that will leave your child feeling great about his or her smile.
 To make your first pediatric dental visit more convenient, please print, and bring a completed copy of, the New Patient Health History with you.

 Baby's First Visit (Lap Exams):